Waulta/Waulta/README.md

-# Hello Person, I'm Jeff - aka Waulta
+# Hello Person, I'm Waulta

-- Self Taught/Still Learning
-- I’m STILL learning everything...
-- I’m looking to expand my programming portfolio
-- 2022 Goals: Learn Web Design
+Self taught programmer currently studying so that I can make this hobby a career one day.

 ### Languages and Tools: